AbdulRehman74/Task1-main/README.md

 ## Installation

-To run this project you need to hav any indegerated developement environment insalled in your desktop that can execute these files
+To run this project you need to have any indegerated developement environment insalled in your desktop that can execute these files

 # Ignore the next section i just took it from a template